xImDoctor/xlib-maze-game/README.md

 If the player gets caught by the enemy, he loses and loses control, but he can anyway follow the match.

+### Timer and players revive
+The latest version also adds a maze restart timer after which the maze is regenerated and the players come to life.
+A new iteration begins!

 ## Architecture